 A list of one element evaluates to the element.
-This implies "a" evaluates to the character code of the letter 'a' (97).
-This option is available for compatibility only.
-It will not work if 'style\check (+string)' is active, as "a" will then be transformed into a string object.
+This implies "a" evaluates to the character code of the letter 'a' (97) using the traditional mapping of double quoted string to a list of character codes.
+Arithmetic evaluation also translates a string object (see section 4.24) of one character length into the character code for that character.
+This implies that expression "a" also works of the Prolog flag double\quotes is set to string.
 The recommended way to specify the character code of the letter 'a' is 0' a.